 We offer core modules in Maths and English.
 Students take these in the evening and can take GCSE or Level 2.

-You will be encouraged to exhibit your work in year one and year two, curating and exhibiting your own and others' work.
+You will be encouraged to exhibit your work in year one and year two (Stroud only), curating and exhibiting your own and others' work.
 There is help in college to develop your CV.
 In the past, students have taken part in exhibitions in the Museum in the Park and other local opportunities.

 What can I do next?

 Typically, this course leads to further study on academic or vocational courses at university level and, ultimately, to a career within the creative industries.